opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Copies the lower or the upper half of a square matrix to another half.

-    :param mtx: Input-output floating-point square matrix
+    :param mtx: Input-output floating-point square matrix.

-    :param lowerToUpper: If true, the lower half is copied to the upper half, otherwise the upper half is copied to the lower half
+    :param lowerToUpper: If true, the lower half is copied to the upper half.
+Otherwise, the upper half is copied to the lower half.

-The function ``completeSymm`` copies the lower half of a square matrix to its another half; the matrix diagonal remains unchanged:
+The function ``completeSymm`` copies the lower half of a square matrix to its another half.
+The matrix diagonal remains unchanged:

 *
     :math:`\texttt{mtx}_{ij}=\texttt{mtx}_{ji}`     for